 Sales of PrimeTex® are increasing year on year and Hexcel is well-equipped to meet the growing market demand.
 We are seeing more and more new opportunities developing in both aerospace and industrial markets.
 Thanks to PrimeTex® Hexcel is elevating the standards of carbon fiber weaving and bringing the composites industry into a new era.

 Bruno Bolzinger is Hexcel’s Reinforcements Marketing Manager, having 23 years’ experience with the company in a variety of roles from Sales Engineer to Market and Product Manager.

-In his current role Bruno leads marketing activities for fibre-reinforcements manufactured at Hexcel’s European weaving site based at Les Avenières, France.
+In his current role, Bruno leads marketing activities for fiber-reinforcements manufactured at Hexcel’s European weaving site based at Les Avenières, France.

-In his spare time, Bruno enjoys travelling and motor cycling with his wife.
-Rowing, sailing and skiing are also among his favourite sports.
+In his spare time, Bruno enjoys traveling and motorcycling with his wife.
+Rowing, sailing, and skiing are also among his favorite sports.